-Lauren M. Christman, LMT, CBSI/KMI, CCST
+Lauren M. Christman, LMT, CBSI/ATSI, CCST

 After more than 20 years in practice, my work focuses on methods based on osteopathic principles (structural integration, craniosacral, and visceral manipulation -- descriptions below).
 Taken together, these methods aim to balance the alignment and mobility of the muscles, bones and organs, and create greater client awareness of health and well-being.
-Depending on the needs of each client, I adapt the methods I use to create lasting changes; my work is more oriented to problem-solving and client education than to on-going maintenance or relaxation massage.
+Depending on the needs of each client, I adapt the methods I use to create lasting changes; my work is more oriented to problem-solving and client education than to on-going maintenance or general massage.

 I have two locations for my practice: